chsEngineer13/geo/docker/README.rst

 3. Clone repositories.

-   If you already cloned these, great - just check out the `docker` branch and go to the next step.
+   If you already cloned these, great - just go to the next step.

    If you don't already have SSH keys set up with Github, you need to do that;
    check out https://help.github.com/categories/ssh/